yereverluvinunclebert/Panzer-OHM-Gauge-VB6/README.md

     Set objSWbemServices = objSWbemLocator.ConnectServer(strComputer, "root\OpenHardwareMonitor")
     Set colItems = objSWbemServices.ExecQuery("SELECT * FROM Sensor WHERE SensorType = 'Temperature'")

-In time there will also be coreTemp and Speedfan versions of the same VB6 widget - watch this space!
+In time there will also be coreTemp upgrade soon - watch this space!

 ![panzer-OHMphoto-1440x900](https://github.com/yereverluvinunclebert/Panzer-OHM-Gauge-VB6/assets/2788342/f44dea4e-ed05-44a4-8516-3c06eaa01068)